 Electronic Monitoring in Florida

 Judges often resort to electronic monitoring when keeping nonviolent offenders out of jails and prisons.
 Offenders must wear a GPS-enabled device that keeps track of their whereabouts at all times, essentially keeping them within certain boundaries based on what the court deems appropriate.
-Typically, offenders courts permit offenders to travel to and from school, work, and a small radius outside their homes.
+Typically, courts do permit offenders to travel to and from school, work, and a small radius outside their homes.
 Electronic monitoring may also be an option for offenders who display good behavior in jail or prison.

 Alcohol Monitoring with SCRAM Bracelets